Professor Hilary Neve

 Professor in Medical Education

-I am a National Teaching Fellow and Principal Fellow of the Higher Education Academy.
-I lead the development of our Problem Based Learning Programme, Small Group "Jigsaw" programme (where students share and explore their learning from placements, focused on professionalism and human science learning) and our evolving social engagement programme.
-I also take lead responsibility for the learning and assessment of professionalism throughout the 5 year undergraduate programme.
-My research includes the use of audio-diaries to explore threshold concepts in medical education and the hidden curriculum.
-I am also a GP at St Levan Surgery, Plymouth.
+I am a National Teaching Fellow (2016) and Principal Fellow of the Higher Education Academy.
+As Associate Head of School and Professor of Medical Education I lead the ongoing development of the School's medical education strategy and oversee its implementation.
+I take overall responsibility for our Problem Based Learning and social engagement programmes, our Small Group "Jigsaw" programme (where students share and explore their professionalism and human science learning from placements) and for learning and assessment of professionalism throughout the 5 year undergraduate course.

 M.Ed.
 (Bristol University) 1993

 Member of the Royal College of General Practitioners

 - Problem Based Learning, its underpinning pedagogy and developing cases to reflect broader doctor roles

 - Small Group Learning, particularly with respect to professionalism learning

 - Threshold Concepts in Medical Education

 - Global Health and Population Health

 - Shared Decision Making in healthcare and medical education